telerik/report-server-docs/dotnet-docs/docker-installation.md

 	`reportServer__storage__parameters__0__value=Data Source=storage;Initial Catalog=reportserver;Password=P1@ceStr0ngP@ssw0rdH3r3;User Id=sa;Encrypt=false`

 1. Run the command `docker image pull mcr.microsoft.com/mssql/server:2019-latest`.
+1. (_optional, use it only if it was not used before_) Initialize a swarm to make the Docker Engine hosting the RS.NET a manager in the newly created single-node swarm by running the command `docker swarm init`.
 1. Run the command `docker stack deploy -c docker-compose.yml report-server`.
 1. Navigate to `localhost:82` in the browser to open the Report Server Manager for .NET.